304S Mercedes-Benz 300SL

 This has taken a while to find.
 At last I can add the scarce bronze edition of the Chevrolet Sting Ray.
 It is a rich copper shade, similar to the probably even more scarce Ghia L6.4 and suits the car well although maybe not as well as the glorious cerise that most have.

 A MkI type Land Rover in RAC blue with a blue roof and matching tin canopy.
 This is very old but is a super example.

 There are two types of this Mk1 Land Rover in RAC guise.
 The difference is that the very earliest editions had a headboard with a sign on the roof and just transfers on the canopy.

-This a version with no roof sign and a nice original canopy although the transfers are rather worn but, interestingly, quite white.
+This a version with no roof sign, smooth wheels and a nice original canopy although the transfers are rather worn but, interestingly, quite white.
 Many seem to be yellowish.
 The aerial has been replaced.

 211M Studebaker Golden Hawk